almostengr/trafficpi/README.md

 ----

 ## Acknowledgements
-* Author: Kenny Robinson, Bit Second Tech http://www.bitsecondtech.com
+* Author: Kenny Robinson, Almost Engineer @almostengr
 * LCD Display code for controlling the LCD display were provided from https://github.com/the-raspberry-pi-guy/lcd.
 * Attempts to replicate the Traffic Light Simulation created by Samuel Vidal